Jordan van den Lamb: Political candidacy

-In August 2024, he announced his candidacy for the Senate in the 2025 Australian federal election for the state of Victoria, representing the Victorian Socialists.
+In August 2024, he announced his candidacy for the Senate in the 2025 Australian federal election for the state of Victoria, as Victorian Socialists lead Senate candidate.
 In his campaign, he emphasised the need for affordable housing, stronger protections for tenants, and measures to address the growing vacancy rates of residential properties in Australia.

-Van den Lamb received 63,093 (1.54%) of the vote in Victoria.
+Victorian Socialists received 63,093 (1.54%) of the vote in Victoria.

+Van den Lamb is running for the seat of Melbourne at the 2026 Victorian state election.

 Personal life

-Van den Lamb married Sara Lamb in November of 2023.
+Van den Lamb married Sara Lamb in November 2023.
 The couple combined their surnames of Van den Berg and Lamb, both taking the name Van den Lamb.